 (ii) have as its Secretary the Clerk of the Church to take minutes of proceedings;

 (iii) have full power of the Church between Church Business Meetings, except for decisions regarding

 (iv) ensure that all actions determined by any Business Meeting are fully implemented; and

 (v) act on behalf of the congregation in the signing of contracts; the Chair or appointee to sign.

 *Any concerns regarding these four items must be presented at a Church Business Meeting.
 For purposes of the Act, the Board of Management will be deemed to be the board of directors of the Church.

 The Standing Committees of the Church are as follows: Christian Education, Finance, Mission and Outreach, Nominating, Property and Building, and Worship.

-The Chair of each Standing Committee must be an Active Member and fully involved in the life of the Church.
+The Chair of each Standing Committee must be a Member and fully involved in the life of the Church.
 The term for each Chair is one year (Annual Meeting to Annual Meeting).